linetools/linetools/docs/index.rst

 .. note::

     linetools is still under active development.
-While the developers strive to maintain compatibility in new releases, there may backwards-incompatible changes in future versions.
+While the developers strive to maintain compatibility in new releases, there may be backwards-incompatible changes in future versions.

 Getting Started